 This means that ECM is not just a technical concept (“tools”), it’s also an organizational challenge (“strategies”).
 Only by articulating technical innovation with change management to foster adoption by their employees can organizations really make their ECM projects a success.

-An ECM system typically needs to address the following concerns:
+An ECM software typically needs to address the following concerns:

 - Storage: the system need to store content in a way that makes it available for the entire duration it is needed, as a “live” (i.e. editable) document, as well as a “dead” document (a non-editable record that needs to be preserved for compliance purposes).
 As with any business application, content storage needs to be transactional For documents that need to be preserved over a period of time significantly longer than the obsolescence half-life of hardware and software technologies, provision must be taken to ensure that content can still be extracted from the system after a long period of time in a format that will be still meaningful by that time.